Agile Reinforcement Learning through Separable Neural Architecture and Applications: Experimental Setup and Results

 Hopper highlights SPAN’s advantage over MLP.
 At the 50\% performance threshold, SPAN achieves a 90\% success rate with a median solve time of 475k environment steps, while MLP reaches only 10\% success at 715k steps.
 At higher thresholds (75\% and above), MLP fails to achieve successful solutions across all seeds, whereas SPAN maintains success rates between 80\% and 90\%.

-InvertedPendulum exhibits the most dramatic relative improvement.
-SPAN reaches the 75\% performance threshold in 100k steps, compared to 178k steps for MLP, corresponding to a 44\% reduction in required interactions.
-Although both methods ultimately achieve perfect success rates, SPAN consistently converges approximately 2.2$\times$ faster across all thresholds.
+InvertedPendulum exhibits that SPAN reaches the 75\% performance threshold in 100k steps, compared to 178k steps for MLP, corresponding to a 44\% reduction in required interactions.
+SPAN consistently converges approximately 2.2$\times$ faster across all thresholds.
 On HalfCheetah, both methods achieve strong final performance, but SPAN consistently improves sample efficiency.
 At the 50\% threshold, SPAN solves the task in 120k steps compared to 193k steps for MLP (38\% faster).
 This advantage increases at higher thresholds: 245k versus 485k steps at 75\% (49\% faster), and at the 95\% threshold SPAN achieves a 90\% success rate compared to 35\% for MLP, with median solve times of 590k and 850k steps, respectively.

+Walker2d highlights SPAN's advantage in tasks requiring sustained locomotion stability.
+At the 25\% performance threshold, SPAN achieves a 65\% success rate with a median solve time of 535k steps, while MLP reaches only 20\% success at 590k steps.
+At higher thresholds (50\% and above), MLP fails entirely across all seeds, whereas SPAN continues to find solutions at the 50\% threshold (55\% success, 625k steps) and 75\% threshold (30\% success, 653k steps), demonstrating a meaningful capability gap under strict parameter budgets.
+Both architectures fail to achieve 95\% and 100\% thresholds at this parameter budget.